| Title: | Plausible Naive Bayes Classifier Using PDE |

 | Source: | https://github.com/mthrun/pdebayes |

-A nonparametric, multicore-capable plausible naive Bayes classifier based on the Pareto density estimation (PDE) featuring a plausible approach to a pitfall in the Bayesian theorem covering low evidence cases.
-Stier, Q., Hoffmann, J., and Thrun, M.C.: "Classifying with the Fine Structure of Distributions: Leveraging Distributional Information for Robust and Plausible Naive Bayes" (2026), Machine Learning and Knowledge Extraction (MAKE), <DOI:10.3390/make8010013>.
+A nonparametric, multicore-capable plausible naive Bayes classifier based on the Pareto density estimation (PDE), supporting memory sharing within multicore computations and featuring a plausible approach to a pitfall in the Bayesian theorem covering low evidence cases Stier, Q., Hoffmann, J., and Thrun, M.C.: "Classifying with the Fine Structure of Distributions: Leveraging Distributional Information for Robust and Plausible Naive Bayes" (2026), Machine Learning and Knowledge Extraction (MAKE), <DOI:10.3390/make8010013>.

 Pareto Density Estimated naive Bayes Classifier Index of help topics: